daocodedao/CivitAI-CLI/README.md

 ## Installation

 To install and use CivitAI-CLI, clone this repository and ensure you have all the necessary dependencies installed.
+You need to install imgcat too for it to work correctly (https://github.com/eddieantonio/imgcat.git)

 ```bash
 git clone https://github.com/roadmaus/CivitAI-CLI.git